velipso/sink/docs/embedding.md

 functions.
 Note that the TypeScript/JavaScript version must deal with Promises correctly, and can return a Promise if the operations are asynchronous.

+The `user` field is passed through to the `incuser` argument in the functions, at your discretion.

 #### `curdir`

 The current directory (or `null`/`NULL`).